Criminal Defense FAQs

 At Casey, Simmons & Bryant, PLLC, we offer strong representation for clients accused or arrested for crimes throughout Jackson and the surrounding areas of Tennessee.
-With more than a decade of experience, we have practiced in courts across the state and are familiar with the actions and behavior of local judges and law enforcement.
+With more than 30 years of combined legal experience, we have practiced in courts across the state and are familiar with the actions and behavior of local judges and law enforcement.

 A: Typically felony cases will result in a preliminary hearing, because the lower court cannot dispose of felony charges.
 At the preliminary hearing, the district attorney is required to put on proof to establish that there is probable cause that a crime was committed and that you were the person that committed the crime.
 The State will call witnesses to prove its case, and the Defendant has an opportunity to present evidence on his/her behalf as well.
 After the judge has heard the proof he/she will determine whether the case is dismissed or bound over to the grand jury.
 Preliminary hearings are often beneficial because they allow you to gain insight into the State’s case prior to it being indicted, and preserve a record for future use in trial.
 But it is always beneficial to discuss the pros and cons of a preliminary hearing with your attorney.

-What happens at arraignment and do I need an attorney?
+Q: What happens at an arraignment and do I need an attorney?

 A: Arraignment is the first time a person is brought before the court to be formally charged.
 Typically, the judge will call your name, read you your rights, state the charges and ask if you would like to enter a plea of guilty or not guilty.
 It is always best to say “not guilty”, especially if you do not have legal representation at that time.
 If you are incarcerated, the judge will then set a bail amount.
 Having an attorney at arraignment is not necessary, but it is beneficial.
 It’s beneficial because it allows your attorney to set your next court date at a time that works best with his/her calendar.
 It’s also beneficial because it prevents you from doing or saying something that may jeopardize your case.